dblock/code.dblock.org/_posts/2012/2012-01-30-testing-w-analytical-gem-and-rspec.markdown

 end
 {% endhighlight %}

-The drawback of this approach is that the Analytical code is included with every other test that doesn’t need it.
+The drawback of this approach is that the Analytical code is included with every other test that doesn't need it.
 With every Capybara test that runs in a browser, this hits DNS, then makes an HTTP request to Google and Kissmetrics.
-We cannot stub that with VCR or another gem because we’re using a real browser.
+We cannot stub that with VCR or another gem because we're using a real browser.
 But we can selectively enable Analytics without a configuration file by emptying the _:test_ block in _config/analytical.yml _by configuring it before any test that needs it.

 {% highlight ruby %}
 before :each do